abrarhayat/anidal-abrar/README.md

 # Animal Guessing Game

 This is a clone project of that popular word guessing game we all know and love.
-However, this vaiant lets you guess animal names!
+However, this variant lets you guess animal names!

 ## Play the game here: [Anidal Game 🐱](https://anidal-abrarhayat.web.app)